yyaadet/AIGC/README.md

 # m1-stable-diffusion-webui

-An Web UI with intelligent prompts of Stable Diffusion with Core ML on Apple Silicon
+An Web UI with intelligent prompts of Stable Diffusion with Core ML on Apple Silicon and CUDA and CPU

+**Hot: We have support cuda and cpu, not only Apple Silicon M1 and M2 etc.**

 # Get start